umccr/htsget-rs/deploy/README.md

-# Deployment of htsget-http-lambda
+# Deployment of htsget-lambda

-The [htsget-http-lambda] crate is a cloud-based implementation of [htsget-rs].
+The [htsget-lambda] crate is a cloud-based implementation of [htsget-rs].
 It uses AWS Lambda as the ticket server, and AWS S3 as the data block server.

-This is an example that deploys [htsget-http-lambda] using [aws-cdk].
+This is an example that deploys [htsget-lambda] using [aws-cdk].
 It is deployed as an AWS Rest [API Gateway Lambda proxy integration][aws-api-gateway].
-The stack uses [RustFunction][rust-function] in order to integrate [htsget-http-lambda] with API Gateway.
+The stack uses [RustFunction][rust-function] in order to integrate [htsget-lambda] with API Gateway.

-To configure the deployment change the environment variable inside the `RustFunction` props in [`htsget-http-lambda-stack.ts`][htsget-http-lambda-stack].
-This changes the environment variables passed to [htsget-http-lambda].
+To configure the deployment change the environment variable inside the `RustFunction` props in [`htsget-lambda-stack.ts`][htsget-lambda-stack].
+This changes the environment variables passed to [htsget-lambda].

 See [htsget-config] for a list of available configuration options.

 [htsget-rs]: https://github.com/umccr/htsget-rs
-[htsget-http-lambda]: ../htsget-http-lambda
+[htsget-lambda]: ../htsget-lambda
 [htsget-config]: ../htsget-config
-[htsget-http-lambda-stack]: lib/htsget-http-lambda-stack.ts
+[htsget-lambda-stack]: lib/htsget-lambda-stack.ts
 [aws-cdk]: https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html
 [aws-api-gateway]: https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html
 [rust-function]: https://www.npmjs.com/package/rust.aws-cdk-lambda